Kegworth air disaster: Accident

 During the final approach to the East Midlands Airport, the pilots selected increased thrust from the operating, damaged engine.
 This led to an engine fire, caused by the tip of the fan blade dislodging from the cowling, going into the core of the engine and causing it to cease operating entirely.
 The ground proximity warning system activated, sounding several "glideslope" warnings.
 The pilots attempted to restart the right engine by windmilling, but the aircraft was by now only 275 metres (900 feet) above the ground and flying too slowly for a restart.
 At 20:24:33, Captain Hunt broadcast to the passengers via the aircraft's public-address system: "Prepare for crash landing", instructing passengers to take the brace position.
 The stick shaker then activated.
 Just before crossing the M1 motorway at 20:24:43, the tail and main landing gear struck the ground at a speed of 213 km/h and the aircraft bounced back into the air and over the motorway, knocking down trees and a lamp post before crashing on the far embankment around 475 m short of the active runway's paved surface and about 630 m from its threshold.
 The aircraft broke into three sections.
 This was adjacent to the motorway, but no vehicles were travelling on that part of the M1 at the moment of the crash.

 Casualties

 Of the 118 passengers on board, 39 were killed outright in the crash and 8 died later of their injuries, for a total of 47 fatalities.
 All eight crew members survived the accident.
 Of the 79 survivors, 74 suffered serious injuries and 5 suffered minor injuries.
 In addition, five firefighters also suffered minor injuries during the rescue operation.
 No-one on the motorway was injured, and all vehicles in the vicinity of the disaster were undamaged.
-The first person to arrive at the scene and render aid was a motorist, Graham Pearson.
-A former Royal Marine, he helped passengers for over three hours, and subsequently received damages for post-traumatic stress disorder.
-Aid was also given by a troop of eight SAS soldiers, four of whom were regimentally qualified paramedics.
-Their truck had been on the motorway when the crash occurred.
+The first person to arrive at the scene and render aid was a motorist who helped passengers for over three hours and subsequently received damages for post-traumatic stress disorder.
+Aid was also given by a troop of eight SAS soldiers - four of whom were regimentally qualified paramedics - who happened to be driving a truck on the M1 a short distance away from the crash site.